Reading in the Dark: Plot, structure and themes

-In her work, McGuff Skinner cites critical writing by Elmer Kennedy-Andrews, Gerry Smyth, as well as a review by Andrew O'Hehir at SalonHistory Lessons: Post-colonialism and Seamus Deane's Reading in the Dark, by Liam Harte:"...an analysis of the inter-relationship of Irish history, politics, and culture".
+In her work, McGuff Skinner cites critical writing by Elmer Kennedy-Andrews, Gerry Smyth, as well as a review by Andrew O'Hehir at Salon.

+History Lessons: Post-colonialism and Seamus Deane's Reading in the Dark, by Liam Harte:"...an analysis of the inter-relationship of Irish history, politics, and culture".

+Awards and recognition

+Reading in the Dark won the Guardian Fiction Prize, the Irish Times International Fiction Prize and Irish Literature Prizes, and is a New York Times Notable Book.
+It also won the 1996 South Bank Show Award for Literature, and was also shortlisted for the Booker Prize in 1996.

+It has been translated into 20 languages.

 Quotations from Reading in the Dark

 The page numbers are taken from the Vintage paperback edition of Reading in the Dark (1997).